 #protip: Once your debt payments start to shrink, set up an auto-deposit of your extra cash straight into a savings account that will help that money grow, baby, grow.

 Figure out the purchase price you can afford using a mortgage calculator.
 (Bankrate has a good one that we use with our members.)

 #protip: Don’t forget to factor in PMI if your loan amount will exceed 80% of the home’s value.
 (Again, we can help you calculate this pretty accurately.)

-Don’t let the intimidating process of buying a home keep you from achieving your goal – you got this!
+Don’t let the intimidating process of being a first-time homebuyer keep you from achieving your goal – you got this!
 Follow these tips, stop by for a visit, and we’ll help you step by step.